alogan5201/geocoder/notes.md

 - [✅] All pages where theres a loading spinner for submit button — I need to call a return cleanup function on useEffect to make sure those get turned off
 - [✅] The autocomplete popup is using stale data.
 I typed in Dallas, TX and its showing.
 - [✅] BookmarksPage - Adding in a city doesn't automatically bookmark the location.
-- [] The mobile navbar could use some work
+- [✅] The mobile navbar could use some work
-- [] OPTIONAL: Bookmarks photos look a bit off on mobile
+- [✅] OPTIONAL: Bookmarks photos look a bit off on mobile
-  - The tools drop down still has a lot of white space
+- [✅] The tools drop down still has a lot of white space
-  - For some reason there is an empty dropdown four route planner?
+- [✅] For some reason there is an empty dropdown four route planner?
-- [] OPTIONAL: but the offset for the scroll to map on mobile feature could be adjusted for better UX
+- [✅] OPTIONAL: but the offset for the scroll to map on mobile feature could be adjusted for better UX
+- [] See if you can make the placeholder transition better for bookmarks page.
+Theres a delay in loading between the placeholder and the actual image
 Eslint cleanup pages
 MovieDetails